bglynch/property-dashboard/README.md

 ##### Scatter Plot (What is the Correlation between House Price and Floor Area?)
 Shows an individual data point for each property and plots it on the X and Y axis.
 As can be seen there is a rough correlation of price vs. area.

-ARE WE TALKING A 45 DEGREE LINE HERE?
-MAKE THIS CLEARER

 If there is a trend line between house price and floor area a user can see what properties might be deemed better value as they would fall below this line.

 ##### Box Plot (What is the Price Spread for an Area?)